Jmion/aviation-co2-impact/README.md

 ## Internal milestones up until milestone 2

 * Data wrangling:
  * Explore the data
  * Fetch clean and check integrity of datasets (pre-processing)
-* Merge datasets and compute anwsers to questions
+* Merge datasets and compute anwsers to questions:
+ * Check feasability of unanswered questions
 * Analysis of obtained results
-* Choose and test tools for vizualisation of results
+* Choose and test tools for visualization of results

 ## Questions for TAs

 * None for now